AntPerez69367/nut-alpine-python3/README.md

 When starting this docker you need to define two variables:

-IPADDR: The IP address of your container.
+IPADDR: The IP address of your container. <br>
 GAMEDIR: The location of your games.